sukeniklab/CHE600/Class_08/README.md

 Numpy has very powerful commands to import and export numeric data.
 The main commands are loadtext and savetxt.
 Let’s try it out.

-1. Download CONTACTMAP.dat from this week's module on blackboard.
-Save it to your ```class_08``` working directory.
-What is your working directory?
-It will appear in the explorer tab on the left hand side of the VSCode window.
+1. Download [CONTACTMAP.dat](./files/CONTACTMAP.dat) from the link or from this week's module on blackboard.
+Save it to your ```class_08``` working directory. **What is your working directory?** It will appear in the explorer tab on the left hand side of the VSCode window.

-2. Start a new script called "import.ipynb".
-Make sure it's in the same directory as the CONTACTMAP.dat file.
-In the first cell place the import code ```import numpy as np``` and in the next cell write the following:
+2. In a new cell place the import code write the following:

 ```python
 data_load = np.loadtxt('CONTACTMAP.dat', skiprows=1)